By using this site, you agree to the Privacy Policy and Terms of Use.

 What impression has Australia made on you over all these years that you’ve been coming here?
 Do you love it?

 Yes, I do!
 It’s a fascinating place.
 It’s very transparent.
 You can see its history clearly, its growth, its developments.
 Whereas somewhere like England tries to hide half of its history.
 I like complex communities, which is most communities, let’s be honest, but I like that.
 To see the dark and the light.
 The accepted and the unaccepted parts of society.
 It’s fascinating for a writer.
 I love to hear and feel what the various communities of countries other than my own are saying- to shut up and listen to them.
 You have such a rich tradition of literature in Australia, and I don’t know whether it’s because of the Celtic, the Irish blood.
-I’ve even got a poster here right behind me on my wall from the Canadian Olympiad.
+I’ve even got a poster to prove it here right behind me on my wall from the Canadian Olympiad!
 It was years ago and I was performing alongside the Australian hip- hop artist Morganics in Vancouver.

 Is there a piece of Australian art you’re particularly fond of?